MacawNL/BootstrapEditorTemplates/Sample.Web/readme.sample.txt

 ﻿Bootstrap 3 EditorTemplates
 Maarten Sikkema, Macaw

-After you have added this package in your project, initialize this package by adding the following line in your App_Start in global.asax:
+Initialize this package by adding the following line in your App_Start in global.asax:

 	BootstrapEditorTemplatesConfig.RegisterBundles();

-This will initialize several script bundles that are used by the controls.

-Sample
-The easiest way to see the controls in this NuGet package in action, is by using the Bootstrap.MVC.EditorTemplates.Sample package to your MVC4+ project, and then browse to /BootstrapEditorTemplates.
-You can see all the controls on one page.
+Then browse to /BootstrapEditorTemplates in the browser to see a sample page showing all controls

 What is in this package?
-This NuGet package added the following things to your project:

-- readme.txt
-This file
+The EditorTemplates:
 App_Start\
 - BootstrapEditorTemplatesConfig.cs
 Initialization code.
 Registers javascript and css Bundles